workattech/get-a-software-engineering-job/README.md

 - Make sure that your resume follows the best practices: [Resume best practices for product-based companies](https://workat.tech/general/article/resume-cv-best-practices-klsvikpz8nd6)
 - You can use this [resume template to build your one-page own resume](https://github.com/workattech/workattech_sample_resume)
 - Confused, what to do?: [Competitive Programming or Open Source Contribution?](https://workat.tech/general/article/competitive-programming-open-source-zbnd3oy8n94l)
+> You can join [SDE Bootcamp](https://workat.tech/programs/sde-bootcamp) where you will learn fullstack development and build [amazing projects](https://workat.tech/general/article/awesome-project-ideas-software-developers-resume-c8yb6s706bxq) which will help you with resume shortlisting.

 ## Clearing interviews
 Note that 2 things are extremely important here: